slint-ui/slint/docs/langref/src/concepts/file.md

 # The `.slint` File

-`.slint` is the file extension typically used for files containing a user interface description written in the Slint language.
+User interfaces are written in the Slint language and saved in files with the `.slint` extension.

 Each `.slint` file defines one or several components.
 These components declare a tree of elements.
 Components form the basis of composition in Slint.
 Use them